kaidez/kaidez.com/_drafts/2014-08-23-revlon-pro-brands.md

 The divs that end in "Id" are buttons that run one of the mouse events while the divs that end in "Content" contain the  product images that appear on the mouse events.

-So on page load, everything works as follows...
+So on page-load, everything works as follows...

 1. Inside `forEachTest.js`, Modernizr tests for the existence of `forEach` in the browser.
 2. If `forEach` exists, the "yep" part of the code runs and loads `app.js` into the browser.
 3. If `forEach` does NOT exist, the "nope" part of the code runs and adds both the polyfill code and `app.js` into the browser.
 4. When one of the divs ending in id receives one of the mouse events, the `ScrollContent.buildScrolls()` method in `app.js` runs.
-5. `ScrollContent.buildScrolls()` takes an array of text strings and for each item in the array, it creates two text strings with concatenation.
+5. `ScrollContent.buildScrolls()` takes an array of text strings, and each array item in the array is  passed as the `element` parameter in `buildScrolls()`.
+6. The paramters are text strings that get passed to the `element` reference  that get built are based on the `element` parameter in the